cs190/cs190-ps1/README.md

     ~/Classwork/cs190-ps1$ cd ~
     ~/Classwork$ rm -rf Classwork
     ```
-Note that in the last step, I have boldly gone ahead and deleted the directory I did all the work in.
+Note that on the last line, I have boldly gone ahead and deleted the directory I did all the work in.
 There is no reason to keep it around once the changes have been successfully pushed to GitHub.

 ## General Directions for all Problem Sets